allenai/allenact/projects/objectnav_baselines/README.md

 ```bash
 python main.py projects/objectnav_baselines/experiments/robothor/objectnav_robothor_rgbd_resnet_ddppo.py -o storage/objectnav-robothor-rgbd
 ```
-Note that, by default, when using a machine with a GPUs, the above experiment will attempt to train using 60 parallel processes across all available GPUs.
+By default, when using a machine with a GPU, the above experiment will attempt to train using 60 parallel processes across all available GPUs.
 See the `TRAIN_GPU_IDS` constant in `experiments/objectnav_thor_base.py` and the `NUM_PROCESSES` constant in `experiments/robothor/objectnav_robothor_base.py` if you'd like to change which GPUs are used or how many processes are run respectively.